Missing the Mark: Stereotypes in Sleep Apnea Diagnosis

 CPAP doesn't work for everyone

-Craig has been using a CPAP machine since his diagnosis, a notoriously difficult therapy involving a face mask keeping the airway open at night with continuous airflow.
+Craig has been using a continuous positive airway pressure (CPAP) machine since his diagnosis, a notoriously difficult therapy involving a face mask keeping the airway open at night with continuous airflow.
 It isn't always the magic bullet sufferers are looking for.
 Craig says, "I had high hopes that the CPAP would make me feel much better, but it hasn't so far."

 Surgical options for sleep apnea